markruys/gw2pvo/README.md

   1. The API Key
   2. The System Id of your device

+### Netatmo

+In case you have some Netatmo weather station nearby, you can use it to fetch the local temperature.
+First you need to create an (free) account at [developers portal](https://dev.netatmo.com/).
+Next create an app.
+This gives you a username, password, client_id, and a client_secret, which you need to supply to `gw2pvo`.

+You have the option to either let `gw2pvo` find the nearest public weather station, or to select one yourself.

 ### Dark Sky

 Optionally, for actual weather information you can get a (free) [Dark Sky API](https://darksky.net/dev) account.
 Register and get 1,000 free calls per day.
 Note that Dark Sky will [shut down](https://blog.darksky.net/dark-sky-has-a-new-home/) it's API in 2021 and does not accept new signups anymore.